-Latin America consists of twenty sovereign states and several territories, and comprises nearly 13% of the Earth’s total land surface area.
-Latin America is comprised of all of the Portuguese- and Spanish-speaking nations located to the south of the United States.
+Latin America consists of twenty sovereign states and several territories.
+The region comprises nearly 13% of the Earth’s total land surface area.
+Latin America includes all the Portuguese- and Spanish-speaking nations located to the south of the United States.
 The countries share significant similarities because they were colonized either by Spain or Portugal.
 The region includes one country in North America (Mexico) and other countries in Central and South America.
 The independence movements in Latin America began in the early 1800s.
-At the forefront of this movements were people who had been exposed to the Enlightenment and were opposed to Spain’s many restrictions.
+At the forefront of these movements were people who had been exposed to the Enlightenment and were opposed to Spain’s many restrictions.
 The revolutions in North America and France further inspired rebellions.
 Between 1808 and 1814, Napoleon Bonaparte occupied Spain and Portugal and dethroned the Spanish King.
 The Spanish Empire consequently crumbled and its position in Latin America was weakened.
 The first uprisings were unsuccessful and happened in Mexico and Venezuela.
 The wave of independence movements started in 1816, led by Simon Bolivar, and defeated the Spanish army with decisive victories.
-By 1825, some of the present day Latin American countries were independent.
+By 1825, some of the present-day Latin American countries were independent.

 Other Latin American Countries